f-viktor/intzd/README.md

 4. `pip install -r requirements.txt` to be honest i don't remember installing this much stuff, i guess they are mostly dependencies
 5. Unzip your e-book (yes, .epub files are .zip archives), and locate the folder with the text in it.
 it will likely be called `bookname/epub/text` or something similar. hopefully you will find separate .xhtml files for each   chapter here, and nothing else.
-6. You can now start the voice synthesis as `python intdz.py bookname/epub/text bookname/audio`
+6. You can now start the voice synthesis as `python intdz.py -b bookname/epub/text -o bookname/audio`
 This will go file-by-file in the `/text` folder and when the audio file is done, it will save to `/audio`
 7. The PyTorch module will cry about something, just copy whatever it suggests in red and it should work.